johnnydldev/DeleteXSSCode/README.md

 # Detecting XSS code and deleting it

-This project was created with Visual Studio 2022 and .Net Core 8 [Class VerifierXSS link](https://github.com/johnnydldev/DeleteXSSCode/blob/main/VerifierXSS.cs).
+This project was created with Visual Studio 2022 and .Net Core 8, class [VerifierXSS](https://github.com/johnnydldev/DeleteXSSCode/blob/main/VerifierXSS.cs)  link.

 > [!IMPORTANT]
 >